joelpick/skew/README.md

-# Code and Data for Analysis of Phenotypic Skew in Juvenile Blue Tits
+Code and Data for Analysis of Phenotypic Skew in Juvenile Blue Tits for the manuscript 'Pick, Lemon, Thomson & Hadfield.
+Decomposing phenotypic skew and its effects on the predicted response to strong selection.'

 ## Data